Basic Design Considerations for Report Items

 - Report items which are children of the same parent container are rendered in the order in which they have been added to the container's definition (most often during design-time).

-- Each report item/section renders all of its children as part of its rendering operation.
+- Each report item/section renders its children as part of its rendering operation.
 When the report is rendered the report items tree is traversed in depth-first manner.

 This rendering behavior will affect how report item borders are rendered according to the following rules:

-- When a report item has a border half of the border is rendered inside the item bounds and half of it is rendered outside the item bounds.
+- When a report item has a border half of the border is rendered inside the item bounds and half is rendered outside the item bounds.

-- When two sibling report items overlap the item which is rendered second will be drawn on top of the other item.
+- When two sibling report items overlap the item which is rendered second appears on top of the other item.

 -

-Some borders and lines might be thicker or disappear on report's preview.
-The reason for this is that GDI component installed on the machine uses anti-aliasing that softens sharp edges so they appear less jagged when rendered on the display.
+Some borders and lines are thicker or disappear on report's preview.
+The reason for this is that the GDI component installed on the machine uses anti-aliasing that softens sharp edges so they appear less jagged when rendered on the display.

 The GDI component works together with the display driver software to determine which pixels will be turned on to show the line on a particular display.
 That is why some lines can be missing or be thinner/thicker when zoom is applied.